4.3 Beginning the calibration

 to write a “uvfits” file on disk.

 Task FITAB writes a variant of this format in which the visibility data are also written in a FITS table format.
 The FITAB form is preferred esthetically by some, but most other software packages cannot read it properly.
+The FITS format used for plot files in 31DEC24 will not be useful to any sotware other than AIPS.
 The FITS format used by AIPS is extensively documented in AIPS Memo 117.2

 4.3.20 Creating single-source data files with SPLIT